hunt-genes/SMED8020/Day3/README.md

   * population stratification

 ## Instructions
-#### 0. [Install METAL](http://csg.sph.umich.edu/abecasis/Metal/download/) using the pre-compiled binaries for your operating system.
-See [Practial Day 1](https://github.com/hunt-genes/SMED8020/tree/main/Day1) for details.
+#### 0. [METAL](http://csg.sph.umich.edu/abecasis/Metal/download/) can be installed using the pre-compiled binaries for your operating system.
+For today's practical we have alreading installed the correct version here:
+`/mnt/scratch/software/liftOver`

 #### 1. Organizing summary statistics